Wednesday, January 22, 2025

 How to approach keyword research for travel companies

-From working with 50+ travel companies over the years, a common error is focusing on a small sub-set of keywords that you want to rank for, and seeing those as being the be-all and end-all, and not ranking for those is the end of the world.
+From working with 50+ travel companies over the years, a standard error is focusing on a small subset of keywords that you want to rank for, and seeing those as being the be-all and end-all, and not ranking for those is the end of the world.

-To an extent, this can be true, but it’s important to take into account that in order to rank for one term, you might need to be relevant for a number of other travel search queries — so you’re attracting many different visitors at different stages of their journey.
+To an extent, this can be true, but it’s important to consider that to rank for one term, you might need to be relevant for many other travel search queries - so you’re attracting many different visitors at different stages of their journey.

 Keyword Research is about finding all the search queries and phrases, grouping these into categories, and then mapping them against your website.